apache/nuttx/configs/makerlisp/README.txt

     NOTES:

-    1. The two configurations different only in that cone builds for execution from FLASH and the other for execution from RAM.
+    1. The two configurations different only in that one builds for execution from FLASH and the other for execution from RAM.
 A bootloader of some kind is required to support execution from RAM!
        This difference is reflected in a single configuration setting: